awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Viewing.md

 You can view OS metrics reported by Enhanced Monitoring in the RDS console by choosing **Enhanced monitoring** for **Monitoring**\.

-The Enhanced Monitoring page is shown following\.
+The following example shows the Enhanced Monitoring page\.
+For descriptions of the Enhanced Monitoring metrics, see [OS metrics in Enhanced Monitoring](USER_Monitoring-Available-OS-Metrics.md)\.

 ![\[Dashboard view\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/metrics1.png)